Fasting Blood Sugar Normal Range

 Exercise, in general, makes the body more responsive to insulin; this leads cells to absorb the glucose released in the blood much easier.
 Most particularly, blood sugar can be managed through activities that include walk and cycling with strength training exercises.

-3. Medication and Insulin:
+Medication and Insulin

 If lifestyle changes do not lower blood sugar levels, medication or insulin therapy will be prescribed.
-People suffering from type 1 diabetes require insulin and people with type 2 diabetes usually can be treated with oral medication or insulin, depending on the case.
+People suffering from type 1 diabetes require insulin and people with type 2 diabetes usually can be treated with oral medication or insulin depending on the case.

 Partnering with your doctor will keep you on track with your goals.
 Your provider will recommend tests such as the fasting blood glucose test, hemoglobin A1C, and others to monitor your progress.

-Managing Low Blood Sugar
+Blood Sugar Management

-Low blood sugar, or hypoglycemia, occurs when blood glucose fall below the normal range.
+Low blood sugar, or hypoglycemia, occurs when blood glucose levels fall below the normal range.
 This condition might be a side effect of diabetes medication, prolonged fasting, or excessive physical exercise.
 Symptoms of low blood sugar are dizziness, sweating, confusion, and irritability.

 Low Blood Sugar Treatment

-Consume fast-acting carbohydrates such as glucose tablets, fruit juice, or candy.
+• Consume fast-acting carbohydrates such as glucose tablets, fruit juice, or candy.

-Monitor your blood sugar level after treating hypoglycemia to ensure it returns to normal.
+• Monitor your blood sugar level after treating hypoglycemia to ensure it returns to normal.

-Work with your provider to change your diabetes treatment plan if you frequently have low blood sugar.
+• Work with your provider to change your diabetes treatment plan if you frequently have low blood sugar.

 Baseline Glucose Through Fasting